2026 - 2027 Academic Year

 9 - 10:30 am - Meeting with faculty - lecture or video review

 During PGY-1 year, Behavioral Medicine training focuses on advancing residents' foundational knowledge and skills in clinical interviewing.
-During the 4 weeks of training, residnets will develop foundational knowledge of interviewing techniques, skills and strategies, learn to apply these during patient care encoutners, and understand role of clinical interviewing as a method for improved inteactions with patients.
+During the 4 weeks of training, residents will develop foundational knowledge of key interviewing techniques and skills.
+Residents will apply these skills during patient care and receive feedback on strengths and areas of improvement.

 Clinical Interviewing